regmi-sijan/cernROOT/README.md

 ```

 # Some useful programming clips (for me):
+---

-## To make a histograms array using the for loop
+## To make the histograms array using the for loop
 1D-array of histograms:
 ```cpp
 TH1F *eta_hist[96];	// histogram array defined ususally in class header file